-After managing an entire fire near Tenterfield New South Wales in the lead up to Christmas, which included 25 firefighting trucks and 40 RFS personnel, to fighting fires closer to home, like Sydney’s Voyager Point, Andrew’s in-depth fire knowledge from both a brigade and professional strata compliance perspective make him somewhat of a specialist.
+After managing an entire fire near Tenterfield New South Wales which included 25 firefighting trucks and 40 RFS personnel, to fighting fires closer to home, like Sydney’s Voyager Point, Andrew’s in-depth fire knowledge from both a brigade and professional strata compliance perspective make him somewhat of a specialist.

-“Understanding buildings and their internal make-up from a strata viewpoint has definitely helped me in firefighting situations.
+‘Understanding buildings and their internal make-up from a strata viewpoint has helped me in firefighting situations.
 Similarly, proper training from the RFS gives me a good understanding and appreciation of certain fire compliance requirements.
 They are there for a very real reason.

 When it comes to advocating for fire safety, Andrew it isn’t just about making sure that committees and owners comply with relevant fire safety standards.
-It’s also, largely, about making sure buildings are maintained and repaired with on-going checks and schedules.
+It’s also mainly about regular building maintenance and repairs with ongoing checks and schedules.

 Andrew stresses the need for proactive building maintenance.
 Caring for buildings can save lives and reduce unnecessary costs to owners.
-And with some states, like NSW, introducing legislation outlining that if an accident should occur as a result of a foreseeable lack of maintenance, the committee can be held solely responsible and sued.
+And with some states, like NSW, introducing legislation outlining that if an accident should occur due to a foreseeable lack of maintenance, the committee can be held solely responsible and sued.